aosabook/500lines/web-server/web-server.markdown

 Python won't try to "help" us by altering byte sequences that look like a Windows line ending.
 Note also that reading the whole file into memory when serving it is a bad idea in real life, where the file might be several gigabytes of video data.
-Handling that situation is outside the scope of this chapter...
+Handling that situation is outside the scope of this chapter.

 To finish off this class,
 we need to write the error handling method